dmytrostriletskyi/django-telegram-login/docs/source/how_to_use.rst

 Login widgets types
 ^^^^^^^^^^^^^^^^^^^

+You are able to make two reactions for user interaction with a button: ``callback`` and ``redirect``.
+Telegram response with the following data relates to login widgtes types:

+1. first_name: first name.
+2. last_name: last name.
+3. username: username.
+4. photo_url: link to user's photo that located in Telegram storage
+5. auth_date: Unix datetime (time in second from time when Unix was born)
+6. hash: secret thing to verify data above.

-You are able to make two reactions for user interaction with a button: callback and redirect. `Callback` allows you to handle user data currently on page - you will receive data from Telegram in special JavaScript-function handler (you need to implement it.
-Or just copy it).
+**Callback** allows you to handle user data currently on page - you will receive data from Telegram in special ``JavaScript-function-handler`` (you need to implement it but save the name).

 .. code-block:: javascript

     <script type="text/javascript">
         function onTelegramAuth(user) {
             alert('Logged in as ' + user.first_name + ' ' + user.last_name + '!');
         }
     </script>

-A list of user data is following: first_name, last_name, username, photo_url, auth_date (unix datetime) and hash.
-The two last you do not realy need in development.

-So you can handle it on the front-end or make a AJAX call to back-end and transfer a data.
+So you can handle it on the front-end or make a ``AJAX`` call to back-end and transfer a data.

-`Redirect` transfers user to the specified link - it will contain a user data in get request params in url.
+**Redirect** transfers user to the specified link - it will contain a user data in get request params in url.

 .. code-block:: python